Actindo-AG/Documentation/Core1Platform/UsingCore1/03_GeneralUIFunctions.md

 2. Click the ![Collapse/Expand](../../Assets/Icons/CollapseExpand02.png "[Collapse/Expand]") button top left to expand the navigation menu again.

 ## Sort navigation menu entries
 You can change the sequence of the navigation menu entries.
-This allows you to position often used menu entries at the beginning of the list.
+For example, this allows you to position often used menu entries at the beginning of the list.
  > [Info] The list of menu entries contains only those modules/plugins that are in use at your company.

  #### Prerequisites